Thandriss/findu-app/README.md

 On this
 [video](./images/my_video.mp4) you can see the registration and authentification process

+# Note:
+if user added the image in the profile, it is need to reload the page and it will appeare

 ## Features
 * Utilization of a frontside framework, such as React, but you can also use Angular, Vue or some other (5)